MicrosoftDocs/power-platform/power-platform/admin/continuous-access-evaluation.md

 - **Data exfiltration risks mitigation**: Continuous access evaluation helps prevent data exfiltration through enforcement of IP location policies and user critical events near real time.

-- **Resiliency of Power Platform services**: With continuous access evaluation, clients get long-lived tokens, which requires fewer token refreshes.
+- **Resiliency of Power Platform services**: With continuous access evaluation, clients get long-lived tokens, which requires less token refreshes.
 This improves overall resiliency of the services.

 - **Unauthorized access to Power Platform services**: When a user account password has been compromised, the Azure AD administrator can limit unauthorized access to Power Platform services by resetting or changing the user’s password or by disabling the user account near real time.

 - **Remove user’s access near real time**: An organization has obligations to instantly remove user access due to various reasons, such as security threats, termination of employment, policy violations, or legal requirements.
 With continuous access evaluation, the Azure AD administrator can instantly disable user accounts, thereby revoking the access to organizations resources in near real time.

 For Power Platform, continuous access evaluation is currently supported by Dataverse only.
-Microsoft is working with additional Power Platform services and clients to support continuous access evaluation.
+Microsoft is working with other Power Platform services and clients to support continuous access evaluation.

  See [Continuous access evaluation](/azure/active-directory/conditional-access/concept-continuous-access-evaluation#limitations) for the limitations of continuous access evaluation.